dmoscoe/dmoscoe.github.io/resume.md

 # Resume [(PDF)](resume.pdf)

+## SUMMARY
+Experienced educator pivoting to a career in data science.
+Specializing in inferential statistics, predictive modeling, and data visualization to power evidence-based business decision-making.

 ## EXPERIENCE
 **Diagnostic Assessment and Achievement of College Skills (DAACS)**
-Data Analyst (8/2021 to 12/2021)
+Data Analyst (2021)
-* Developed predictive models of undergraduate academic outcomes using R on Amazon Elastic Compute Cloud.
+* Developed predictive models of undergraduate academic outcomes using R on Amazon Elastic Compute Cloud
-* Presented findings directly to stakeholders.
+* Presented findings directly to stakeholders at undergraduate institutions

 **Columbia Secondary School**, New York, NY
-Math Teacher and Department Chair (9/2015 to 10/2020)
+Lead Math Teacher (2015-2020)
-* Developed innovative curricular materials with a dual focus on mathematical rigor and effective communication.
+* Developed innovative curricular materials with a dual focus on mathematical rigor and effective communication
-* Led math department professional development, including on evidence-based practices for effective student feedback.
+* Led professional development on evidence-based practices for effective feedback
-* Collaborated with administrators to coordinate broad instructional themes across content areas in both middle school and high school.
+* Strategized with administrators to coordinate instructional themes across content areas for middle school and high school
-* Received highest performance rating ("highly effective") every year since 2015.
+* Earned highest performance rating 2015-2020

 **William W. Niles School**, Bronx, NY
-Math Teacher (9/2011 to 6/2015)
-* Students strongly agreed that their "success and well-being matter to me in a serious way," and that I "insist upon real understanding, not just memorization, and I will not let you give up, even when the work becomes difficult."
-* Developed instructional materials to support mathematical argumentation and the Common Core Standards for Mathematical Practice.

-**New Roots Charter School**, Ithaca, NY
-Math Teacher (8/2010 to 6/2011)
+Math Teacher (2011-2015)
-* Founding Geometry teacher.
-* Mentored students in advisory.

-**Independent Tutor**, 2010 to present
-* Subjects include AP Calculus, undergraduate statistics, and logic.
+* Implemented standards-based grading with custom progress reports and individualized feedback using Microsoft Access
+* Math for America Early Career Fellow

 ## EDUCATION
 **City University of New York**, School of Professional Studies
-Masters in Data Science (MSDS) (12/2021)
+Master of Science in Data Science (2021)
-* GPA: 4.0 / 4.0.
-* Coursework includes Machine Learning, Statistics, Python and R Programming, Simulation and Modeling Techniques, Predictive Analytics, Data Visualization.
+* Coursework includes Statistics, Python Programming, Simulation and Modeling Techniques, Predictive Analytics, Data Visualization
-* Built strong relationships with colleagues to solve complex problems.
-* Capstone project: Predicting academic outcomes for undergraduates using demographic and assessment data.
+* GPA: 4.0

 **City University of New York**, Hunter College
-Advanced Certificate, Computer Science Education (5/2021)
-* Developed pedagogical strategies for intro CS concepts in Java and Python.

-**City University of New York**, Hunter College
-Masters in Adolescent Mathematics Education (MA) (5/2010)
+Master of Arts in Adolescent Mathematics Education (2010)
-* GPA: 4.0 / 4.0.
+* GPA: 4.0

 **Cornell University**, College of Agriculture and Life Sciences
-Bachelors in Applied Economics and Management (BS) (1/2005)
+* Bachelor of Science in Applied Economics and Management (2005)
-* *Magna cum laude*
-* GPA: 3.75 / 4.0.
+* GPA: 3.75

-## ADDITIONAL INFORMATION
-* New York State teacher certification for mathematics (grades 7-12) and computer science (grades K-12).
-* Partially proficient in Spanish.
-* Partially proficient in SQL.
-* Dual citizenship: USA and Canada.